There are now 2 possible online modes for units:

-- Indicative assessments in this unit are as follows: (1) assessment of clinical competency - client assessment and report; (2) assessment of clinical competency - objective structured clinical examination (OSCE); and (3) course workbook.
+Indicative assessments in this unit are as follows: (1) applied clinical knowledge assessments and (2) practical exam - objective structured clinical examination (OSCE).
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the assessment of clinical competency - client assessment and report and assessment of clinical competency - objective structured clinical examination (OSCE) components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the practical exam - objective structured clinical examination (OSCE) component.

 - Unit Coordinator(s)

 - Enrolment in73520 Master of Clinical Exercise Physiology

 or prior approval